-Applications for this exclusively online program are now being accepted, until July 15.
-Fall semester begins August 19.
+Applications for this exclusively online program are now being accepted, until December 1.
+Spring semester begins January 27.

 In most instances, candidates who have earned a BA or BS degree in an area of science, health or policy, engineering, or business from a US or international institution are adequately prepared to successfully complete this graduate program.
 International students residing abroad are eligible for enrollment.
 International applicants whose first language is not English must provide current, official Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) test scores.

 Applications for admission are evaluated on the basis of the following:

 - Preferred minimum 3.0 Grade Point Average (GPA) and overall quality of academic transcripts.

 - Graduate Record Examination (GRE) general test is required if applicant has less than five years work experience related to regulatory science (a GRE subject test is not required).
 Please use code 5848 for the Graduate School and 0613 for the Department of Pharmaceutical Sciences.